Last updated 1 May 2019

 How do we collect your personal information?

 We collect your Personal Information from information you provide directly to us when you set up a user account and register to use the Website, use the Website, pay for a service provided by the Website, contact us, participate in surveys or questionnaires and from other information you upload to the Website from time to time.
-We may also receive Personal Information about you from your Practitioners.
+We may also receive Personal Information about you from your Practitioners or carer.

 What happens if you don't provide us with the information we require?